 Instruction Pack I introduces students to careers in the field of insurance claims adjustment.
 Students learn the basics of insurance, including concepts and terminology.
-They also study the importance of strong interpersonal skills as they pertain to this career.
-After all, insurance claims adjusters must be able to calm clients, interview witnesses and negotiate settlements.
-Therefore, this instruction pack enables students to obtain a firm foundation of the claims adjustment process.
-Finally, students get their first taste of specific insurance types as they take an in-depth look at health and accident insurance.
+They also study the importance of strong interpersonal and communication skills as they pertain to this career.
+Next, students learn why basic math skills are a must-have for any claims adjuster.
+They apply information about percentages, decimals, and fractions to typical claims situations, such as when calculating settlements.

-Instruction Pack II: Life and Automobile Insurance and Math and Written Communication Skills
+Instruction Pack II: The Insurance Claims Process, Life and Health Insurance